chrishunt/stories/src/markdown/2019-01-30-sf-maupin-or.md

 Grayson was there with us the entire time helping us look.
 He seemed to be going really out of his way and we can't thank him enough.
 You're amazing Grayson!
-We couldn't find Baxter at North Junction and the sun was starting to set, so we heading back towards the locked gate in the trucks and stopped at every house along the way to see if Baxter might have backtracked.
+We couldn't find Baxter at North Junction and the sun was starting to set, so we headed back towards the locked gate in the trucks and stopped at every house along the way to see if Baxter might have backtracked.